 Q: At the live events, is there an opportunity to meet the wrestlers, get autographs from them, and get pictures taken with them?

 A: Yes.
 We hold an intermission between the filming of the two DVDs at every day of taping, where you can interact with the wrestlers and purchase merchandise items from them.
 You can also interact with the wrestlers at the official after party following each taping.
 We encourage you to buy your favorite wrestler her food and drinks as a way of showing your support!

 Q: Where is the after party, and is there any age requirement to get in?

 A: The SHIMMER after party location varies from taping to taping, but we always select a location which permits fans of all ages to attend.
-It has previously been held at both Michael Anthony's Restaurant & Bar on Ogden Ave. in Berwyn, and 39TEN Lounge (which has since closed down) in Lyons, and Paisans Pizzeria & Bar, also on Ogden Ave. in Berwyn (our current after party location).
+It has previously been held at both Michael Anthony's Restaurant & Bar on Ogden Ave. in Berwyn, 39TEN Lounge (which has since closed down) in Lyons, and Paisans Pizzeria & Bar, also on Ogden Ave. in Berwyn (our current after party location).

 Q: I'd like to help spread the word about SHIMMER to other fans.
 How can I be of assistance?

 A: We encourage our fans to spread the word about the SHIMMER live events and our DVD series to other fans online.
 Adding links to www.SHIMMERwrestling.com to your signatures on message boards, posting reviews of our DVDs, etc. all help us in many ways.
 If you live in the Chicago area and would like to help distribute flyers promoting our upcoming tapings in your area, E-mail firstname.lastname@example.org expressing your interest.